-- + Add, delete, and configure video outputs for the server - Edit index, name, origin, size, rotation, and flip value of output - Assign display to output - Assign output master to output - Configure output fit mode and window grouping properties - + Adjust the size of the Global Surface - + Adjust the scale of the output windows shown in Window mode - + Identify connected displays - + Archive and recall output/mix configurations
+- + Add, delete, and configure video outputs for the server - Edit index, name, origin, size, rotation, and flip mode of output - Assign display to output - Assign output master to output - Configure output fit mode and window grouping properties - + Adjust the size of the Global Surface - + Adjust the scale of the output windows shown in Window mode - + Identify connected displays - + Archive and recall output/mix configurations

-Note: Keystone and Warp for outputs is not configured on the Outputs tab at present time.
-Keystone can be adjusted using Art-Net/sACN control from Director or a lighting console.
+Note: Keystone and Warp for outputs are not configured on the Outputs tab.
+Keystone can be adjusted using Art-Net/ sACN control from Director or a lighting console.
 Both keystone and warp can be pre-set using the Mbox Remote application.
 Refer to the Mbox Remote manual for more details.

-As with previous versions of the Mbox application, Mbox v4 renders video imagery that is ultimately delivered to the video outputs of the computer.
+Mbox renders video imagery that is ultimately delivered to the video outputs of the computer.
 Imagery from each playback layer is rendered onto a surface called the Global Surface.
 Rectangular areas of the Global Surface can be sampled and used as outputs for the software.
 Outputs are assigned to connected displays (monitors, projectors, LED processors, etc.) for actual viewing.
-Positioning an output on the Global Surface determines which pixels will be sampled from the Global Surface and send to the output and then on to the output's assigned display.
+Positioning an output on the Global Surface determines which pixels will be sampled from the Global Surface, rendered on the output and ultimately sent to the output's assigned display.